-If you have any symptoms of COVID-19, even mild ones, you should:
+If you have any symptoms of COVID-19 and feel unwell, you should:

-- self-isolate (stay in your room) until 48 hours after your symptoms are mostly or fully gone
+- stay at home until 48 hours after your symptoms are mostly or fully gone

 Prevent the spread of COVID-19